b-lukaszuk/BS_wJ_eng/contents/lattice_paths.md

 We begin by defining a few constants.
 The type synonyms: `Pos` (shortcut for position), `Mov` (shortcut for move) will save us some typing later on.
-Whereas, `RIGHT` (shift by 1 unit along X-axis) and `DOWN` (shift by 1 unit along Y-axis) are the arrow coordinates in the Cartesian coordinate system, which together form a vector of available `MOVES`.
+Whereas, `RIGHT` (shift by 1 unit along X-axis) and `DOWN` (shift by 1 unit along Y-axis) are the arrow coordinates in the Cartesian coordinate system (its `STARTPOINT` or top left corner is (0,0)), which together form a vector of available `MOVES`.

 Next, we define the `add` function.
-Its first version, aka method, allows to add a position (like a starting point, top left corner (0, 0)) to a move (like the move to the `RIGHT`).
+Its first version, aka method, allows to add a position (like our `STARTPOINT`) to a move (like the move to the `RIGHT`).
 In some programming languages we would have to type something like `return (position[1] + move[1], position[2] + move[2])` but in Julia we just use a broadcasting operator `.+` to add the tuples element-wise.
 The second version of `add` takes a vector of any starting